salesforce/lobster-pot/README.md

 ### Github Apps

 A Github App is installed in each organisation that is monitored.
-It provides organisation level webhooks, to send all push events to our app.
+It provides organisation level webhooks to send all push events to our app.
 The specific configuration can be found [here](docs/configuration/github_apps.md).

 ### Slack Apps